LORD BYRON

 SCENE 2

-A pause in proceedings as the astounding artefact is analysed - H is in portentous mode
+A pause in proceedings as the astounding artifact is analysed - H has minutely examined the composition and is in portentous mode

 H: With respect Murray - I believe you to have misinterpreted His Lordship's intent